 Life is short, and hope runs eternal, so we hope you can join us on expedition in the Land Of the Thunder Dragon, when (fingers crossed) the dark clouds have finally passed.

-*If you are considering booking this trip, please note that in the event that it is not able to run due to Covid-19 related factors, we will be happy to credit your booking deposit against any other future expeditions.
-We will also be limiting the group size for this trip to just 5 guests to help assauge any post Covid-19 related concerns. *
+* If you are considering booking this trip, please note that in the event that it is not able to run due to Covid-19 related factors, we will be happy to credit your booking deposit against any other future expeditions.*

 Why Join Our Team?

 Participate in an exploratory expedition to explore one of the last hidden corners of the mighty Himalayan range.